 Meth posts were most popular in northern parts of Virginia (703) while prescription pills ranked highest in Charlotte, North Carolina (704).

 Whether shared in passing as part of a joke or a real-life experience with one of the deadliest drugs in the country today, the reality of heroin, methamphetamines, cocaine, and prescription pills are no laughing matter.
-Despite the casual nature, some people may approach them within a conversation and even in recreational use, thousands of people die every year from accidental overdoses and substance misuse.
+Despite the casual nature, some people may approach them within a conversation and even in recreational use, thousands of people die every year from accidental overdoses and substance abuse.

 If you or someone you love is suffering from addiction, help is here for you.
 At Addictions.com, we know what it takes to get sober and stay healthy can be different for everyone.
 We’ll help you build a customized treatment plan based on your needs and unique situation without compromising the quality or success of your care.
 From intervention to rehabilitation and preventing relapse, we’ll be with you every step of the way.
 To learn more or to find a rehab clinic near you today, visit our rehabs page now.